lorraineyuan/lorraineyuan.github.io/_pages/about.md

 My research interests center on **responsible AI adoption**, with a particular emphasis on **privacy in data-driven decision making** and the broader impact of **AI adoption at scale**.

 I develop privacy-preserving data-driven algorithms and explore their impact for adoption at scale in inventory management to enhance profitability maintaining customer privacy.
-More recently, my work applies computational and statistical methods to design Human-AI copilot strategies for emerging technologies—such as generative AI—within production networks.
+More recently, my work applies computational and statistical methods to design Human-AI copilot strategies for agentic AI within production networks.

 My research methodology combines data-driven optimization, economics and statistical modelling, and computer science algorithms.

-# News

-I’ll be presenting at the 2025 MSOM Conference in London on June 29 (Session SUD6).
-Looking forward to reconnecting with familiar faces and meeting new ones!
+**I will be on the 2025-2026 Job Market**.

+### Research Interests

+  - Data-driven Optimization
+  - Human-AI Collaboration
+  - Differential Privacy
+  - Mechanism Design